"Ugly Babies": Art of jailed Nobel-winner Liu's wife

 The no-show was purely a scheduling conflict, according to officials at the ministry, however.

-"The great exhibition of Liu Xia, I regret to say, will take place in New York," said Sorman.
+"The great exhibition of Liu Xia, I regret to say, will take place in New York", said Sorman.
+(Reporting with Chris Buckley in Beijing: editing by Brian Love and Paul Casciato)